bogeeee/restfuncs/readme.md

 ## Hardening security for the paranoid
 - Install the cookie handler with `cookie: {sameSite: true}`.
 TODO: Automatically do this if all services have default / same-site allowedOrigins
-- Set `ServerSessionOptions.csrfProtectionMode` to `csrfToken` and implement the csrf token handover.
+- Set `ServerSessionOptions#csrfProtectionMode` to `csrfToken` and implement the csrf token handover.
-- TODO: List all sorts of disableXXX options to disable unneeded features

 # Performance